Professional Training Program

 “At Cabrillo, conductors are brought into community with each other by about 10 minutes into the first welcome coffee.
 Three young composers are also planted amidst the conductors and virtually adopted by the whole crew as voices of their generation.
 The orchestra is warm in their support and feedback for conductors and composers alike.
 They are active and fierce ‘first responders.’
 It is a peaceable kingdom of music festivals committed not just to hearing new musical voices, but striving for a whole new paradigm in the world of concert music.
 That paradigm is based on an authenticity of human relations that I found to be completely unique, open, and nurturing of exactly those qualities of musical expression that made us all want to be musicians in the first place.” – James E. Ross, Cabrillo Festival Conducting Faculty Member 2013-2016

-Each summer for the last eighteen years, twenty conductors and three young composers have been selected to participate in this internationally recognized professional development program.
+Each summer for the last twenty one years, twenty conductors and three young composers have been selected to participate in this internationally recognized professional development program.
 Held in downtown Santa Cruz, California, in the context of the Cabrillo Festival of Contemporary Music’s annual rehearsal and performance season, the Conductors/Composers Workshop gives participating conductors and composers five full days of intensive training with some of the world’s most respected contemporary music professionals.
-In 2018, Conducting Faculty members will include Cabrillo Festival Music Director Cristian Măcelaru, and Octavio Más-Arocas (Director of Orchestras and Orchestral Conducting at Ithaca College, NY, and Music Director and Conductor of the Mansfield Symphony Orchestra, OH); Composition Faculty member will be Huang Ruo (Mannes College of Music at the New School, NY).
+In 2021, in consideration of the ongoing pandemic, the Cabrillo Festival has cancelled all live orchestral performances in Santa Cruz.
+The 2021 Conductors/Composers Workshop will be held virtually.
+Conducting Faculty members will include Cabrillo Festival Music Director Cristian Măcelaru and special guests; Composition Faculty member will be Pierre Jalbert (Professor of Music, Rice University’s Shepherd School of Music).

 “It was a thrill to work with musicians who were willing to provide constructive feedback.” – Conductor Workshop Fellow